microsoft/MSBuildForUnity/Documentation/MSBuildProjectBuilder/MSBuildProjectBuilder.md

 ## Manual Asset Creation

 It's also possible to manually create a reference to an MSBuild project/solution, which may even live outside of the Unity project.
-Simply create an *MSBuild Project Reference* asset and point it to an MSBuild project/solution.
+Simply create an *MSBuild Project Reference* asset, point it to an MSBuild project/solution, and configure it with the target build engine and arguments.

 ![MSBuild Importer](CreateMSBuildProjectReference.gif)